thdngan/arboretum/content/posts/selfsimilar-planeparallel-cooling.md

 >![[self-simi-murakami.png]]
 >Murakami et al. (2004)

-%% Self-similar solutions play a crucial role in many branches of physics, in particular, for such fields as hydrodynamic phenomena in astrophysics. %%Despite the seemingly chaotic nature of collapsing clouds, a fascinating pattern emerges—one rooted in **self-similarity**.
+%% Self-similar solutions play a crucial role in many branches of physics, in particular, for such fields as hydrodynamic phenomena in astrophysics. %%Despite the seemingly chaotic nature of collapsing clouds, a fascinating pattern emerges—one rooted in self-similarity.
 In physics, self-similarity means that a system looks the same at different scales, following a predictable mathematical pattern.
 For example, you would probably be familiar with the Larson-Penston (LP) solution (Larson 1969; Penston 1969) which utilizes the continuity and momentum conservation equation to give a self-similar solution for the gravitational collapse of an isothermal gaseous sphere.

 The behavior of x (distance or radius) and t (time) in these self-similar solutions could be such that the radius and density are related by a power-law expression that remains constant as the collapse progresses.
 This means that if you were to plot the density profile of the cloud at different times, the shape of the profile would remain the same, but the scale would change according to a power-law relationship with time.